kinverarity1/lasio/README.md

 Note this is *not* a package for reading LiDAR data (also called "LAS files").

+**Update**: lasio will [no longer](https://github.com/kinverarity1/lasio/issues/364) support Python 2.7 from August 2020.
+The last version of lasio with Python 2.7 support will be version 0.26.

 ## Documentation

 See here for the [complete lasio package